Renz2299/mp4_eco_roots/README.md

     ![Create a new app in Heroku](readme_imgs/esql_deployment_12.png)

-2. Give the app a name and select the closest region, the click 'Create app'.
+2. Give the app a name and select the closest region, then click 'Create app'.

     ![Naming the new Heroku app](readme_imgs/esql_deployment_13.png)